All Products

 Document Center

-Tair (Redis® OSS-Compatible):What do I do if the "Cannot assign requested address" error is reported for Tair connections
+Tair (Redis® OSS-Compatible):Resolve the "Cannot assign requested address" error for Tair connections

-This topic explains how to diagnose and resolve the Cannot assign requested address error that occurs when connecting to Tair (Redis OSS-compatible) instances using short-lived connections.
+Diagnose and resolve the Cannot assign requested address error when connecting to Tair (Redis OSS-compatible) instances over short-lived connections.

 Quick solution